 Taking these medications lowers estrogen levels, stops the production of ovarian-stimulating hormones, and prevents menstruation; as a result, the endometrial tissue will shrink.

-In some cases, assisted reproductive techniques such as IVF treatment or IUI treat endometriosis-related infertility.
+Sometimes, assisted reproductive techniques such as IVF or IUI treat endometriosis-related infertility.

 Endometriosis and Infertility

 About 30 to 50% of women with endometriosis have fertility problems because this disease causes: